glfw/glfw/README.md

    inconsistent state
  - [Wayland] Bugfix: Window maximization events were not emitted
  - [Wayland] Bugfix: `glfwRestoreWindow` assumed it was always in windowed mode
+ - [Wayland] Bugfix: `glfwSetWindowSize` would resize a full screen window

 ## Contact